About ICB worship on Zoom:

 328/1 Phyathai Road

-which is within short walking distance from BTS Ratchatewi.
-Click here for Google maps reference or follow the map at top of this newsletter.
+which is within walking distance from BTS Ratchatewi.
+Follow the map below.

 All are advised to follow social distancing to keep others safe.
 A temperature check is required.
 We have members who have been infected lately and we do not wish others to be infected.
 If you are not feeling well, please stay at home and join us on Zoom.
 For safety precautions, the ICB Council has advised against any form of fellowship potlucks for the time being.
 Bottled water will be available.

-ICB Evening Service has resumed EVERY Sunday at BCGH.
+ICB Evening Service will restart on the first Sunday of April at BCGH.

-Join in-person (only) at Bangkok Christian Guesthouse, off Convent Road (BTS Saladaeng / MRT Silom stations).
+This is early notice to those intending to join in-person at Bangkok Christian Guesthouse, off Convent Road (BTS Saladaeng / MRT Silom stations).
+More details later.

-Fellowship is essential for the wellbeing of any true community – but it’s not so easy when we cannot meet personally face-to-face, though hopefully many of us will be soon.
+Fellowship is essential for the wellbeing of any true community.
+But It’s not so easy when we cannot meet personally, face-to-face.

 Mary Santhi has recently taken on the role of ICB Fellowship Chair but she needs a committee to lead!